erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/1-partition-en.md

 ```

 #### Check if Android still starts
-Just restart the phone, and see if Android still works
+just restart the tablet, and see if Android still works
+If isn't boot or looping or animation, use MIUI recovery or other recoveries for wiping data.

 ### [Next step: Installing Windows](/guide/English/2-install-en.md)